0x0ade/XnaToFna/README.md

 It can relink from `Microsoft.Xna.Framework.Net` and `Microsoft.Xna.Framework.GamerServices` to either `MonoGame.Framework.Net` or `FNA.Steamworks`, depending on which of those two exists in the game directory.

+For convenience, XnaToFna ships with MonoGame.Framework.Net including a few changes.
+You'll still need to compile it and copy it to the game directory on your own.
+Take a look at [this diff](https://github.com/flibitijibibo/MonoGame.Net/compare/master...0x0ade:master) to see what changed.

 Finally, it applies some pepper and salt here and there (`XmlIgnore` this, `XnaToFnaHelper.GetProxyFormHandle` that).

 #### What's up with XnaToFna-Legacy?